-In the first blog, I introduced the challenges device companies commonly face with DTC marketing and the advantages of using a new digital approach.
-In this post, I discuss which device companies are ideally suited to the strategy.
+In the initial blogs, I introduced the challenges device companies commonly face with DTC marketing and identified which device companies may be best suited for this approach.
+In this post, I discuss the key elements of the strategy.

 At its highest level, the strategy has 3 basic components: